Served: 8 months

 March 1922 to November 8, 1922

-© This narrative was researched and revised on March 7, 2012 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President.
+© This narrative was revised on June 24, 2017 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Museum Director.
 All rights are reserved to him and the Greater Cincinnati Police Historical Society.